opengauss-mirror/docs/content/en/docs/Developerguide/alter-table.md

     New rows or rows to be updated must satisfy for an expression to be true.
 If any row produces a false result, an error is raised and the database is not modified.

-    A check constraint specified as a column constraint should reference only the column's values, while an expression appearing in a table constraint can reference multiple columns.
+    A check constraint specified as a column constraint should reference only the column's values, while an expression in a table constraint can reference multiple columns.

     Currently,  **CHECK \( expression \)**  does not include subqueries and cannot use variables apart from the current column.